 WHAT IT LOOKS LIKE:

-TWINRIX comes in prefilled syringes or glass vials.
+TWINRIX comes in prefilled syringes.
 It is a white, slightly milky liquid.

 The active ingredients of TWINRIX are killed hepatitis A virus and the surface protein of the hepatitis B virus (from genetically engineered yeast cells).
 The vaccine is not infectious, and will not give you hepatitis A or hepatitis B.